-An investment in our common stock involves risks.
-Prior to making a decision about investing in our common stock, you should consider carefully the risks together with all of the other information contained in this prospectus, including any risks described below.
+Investing in our securities involves a high degree of risk.
+Prior to making a decision about investing in our securities, you should consider carefully the risks together with all of the other information contained in this prospectus, including any risks described below.
 Each of the referenced risks and uncertainties could adversely affect our business, operating results and financial condition, as well as adversely affect the value of an investment in our securities.
 Additional risks not known to us or that we believe are immaterial may also adversely affect our business, operating results and financial condition and the value of an investment in our securities.
-"Apexigen," "the Company," "we," "us" or "our" refers to Legacy Apexigen prior to the consummation of the Business Combination and to Apexigen following the Business Combination.